ibm-cloud-docs/activity-tracker/ibm-internal-only/event_definition.md

 {: important}

 Some fields:
-* [`Required when event reports a failure`] `reasonForFailure`:  Include additional info as to why the action has failed.
-* [Required] `resourceGroupId`: Set to the resource group CRN.
-See [Resource Group API](https://cloud.ibm.com/apidocs/resource-controller/resource-manager#get-a-resource-group).
 * [Optional] `serviceInstanceId`: Set to the service instance ID (not the CRN value)
 * [Optional] `accountID`: Set to the account ID
 * [Optional] `resourceType`: Type of resource